This document introduces the Direct Share feature as noted in Canvas Release Notes (2020-01-18)

 Feature enhancements should include the direct_share tag.
 Before submitting a new idea, please review all existing Direct Share feature ideas.

-New documentation for this feature will be available on 2020-01-18 in the Canvas Guides.
+Documentation for this feature is available in the Canvas Guides.